Karzthik/todolist-test-automation/README.md

 ### src/test/java/testcases
 All the tests stored in this package as TestCase.java.
-BaseTest.java has hooks as a pre-requiste for tests.
+BaseTest.java has hooks as a pre-requisite for tests.